RocketChat/docs-old/guides/administration/admin-panel/settings/oauth/other-oauth-setup.md

 # Other OAuth Setup

-Rocke.Chat offers other OAuth methods.
+Rocket.Chat offers other OAuth methods.
 Below are a few listed

 ## LinkedIn OAuth